gregdaynes/ProjectSpy/.projectspy/Backlog/init-project.md

-!!!CLI Command to bootstrap directory
+!CLI Command to bootstrap directory
 ===

 If possible, set up a few run commands that will create .projectspy directory where run